 College Access & Student Success Outreach

-EFC Members excel at providing innovative college access, student success, and financial literacy programs in their states.
-In 2015, EFC Members provided over 1.5 million families the resources needed to successfully plan, save, and pay for college.
-EFC Members’ public service programs include FAFSA completion events, scholarship programs, FAFSA help centers, college planning centers, financial aid workshops and information sessions for students and parents, financial literacy training workshops for elementary, middle, and high school students, and support services and programs for at-risk and low-income youth and adult learners.
+EFC Members excel at providing free, innovative college access, student success, and financial literacy programs in their states.
+In 2016, EFC Members provided over 2.5 million families the resources needed to successfully plan, save, and pay for college.
+EFC Members’ free public service programs include FAFSA completion events and help centers, scholarship programs, college planning centers, financial aid workshops and information sessions for students and parents, financial literacy training workshops for elementary, middle, and high school students, and support services and programs for members of the military, veterans, and at-risk and low-income youth, including homeless and foster youth.

 Low-Cost Alternative Education Loans

+EFC Members — while considered part of the private loan market — are distinct from traditional commercial financial institutions that make and service education loans.
 A number of EFC Members provide low-cost education loan programs to help students and families pay for the cost of attendance at colleges and universities across the nation.
-Utilizing tax-exempt and taxable bond financing, these state-based and non-profit programs offer low interest rates and low or no origination fees, and lower monthly payments and lower total debt than many other education loan options, including the federal PLUS loan.
-Additionally, many EFC Members are now launching or developing refinancing programs that will help borrowers to better manage their student loan debt.
+Utilizing tax-exempt and taxable bond financing, these state-based and nonprofit programs offer low interest rates and low or no origination fees, and lower monthly payments and lower total debt than many other education loan options, including the Federal PLUS loan.
+Additionally, many EFC Members offer refinancing programs that help borrowers to better manage their student loan debt.

-A key feature of each alternative loan provided by EFC Members is the fixed interest rate, which is, in many cases, less than five percent, with origination fees as low as zero.
+A key feature of each alternative loan provided by EFC Members is the fixed interest rate, which is, in many cases, less than five percent, with low or no origination fees.
 The majority of these loan programs require a credit-worthy borrower or co-signer, resulting in extremely low default rates (often less than one percent).
 Many programs also include borrower benefits, such as interest rate reduction options and benefits for graduates that work in a critical field in the organization’s state.